maxwellmattryan/tio/README.md

 The following features are not necessary for a MVP but would be nice to have as they allow for more interesting things you can (potentially) do with `tio`.

 - add nicely formatted console output (and colored)
+- add configuration for specific network (`mainnet` vs `devnet`)
-- send to / read from specific node URLs
+- add configuration for specific node URLs
 - add support for data types besides strings (basically add file IO, but basic stuff at first - `.txt`, `.json`, etc.)
 - add support to save message result to file
 - add `spam` command (this will be good for multi-threading practice)